 Norwegian Forest Basic Care

-Apart from the care of your fur, you will have to get the animal to lead a healthy life, through food, education and exercise.
-A high quality diet that matches dry and wet food will be the most suitable for your health to always be unbeatable.
+Apart from the care of its fur, a healthy life, through food, education, and exercise is very important.
+Also, provide him with a high-quality diet that matches dry and wet food will be the most suitable for its health.

-Despite being a calm and calm cat, it has moments of great activity and energy.
-When that happens, the first thing that goes through the head of the Norwegian forest cat since baby, is to climb and climb wherever it can.
-If you don’t want your furniture to be shattered by the force and energy of a giant Norwegian forest, you’ll need to offer it suitable places to climb.
+Despite being a calm cat, it has moments of great activity and energy.
+When that happens, the first thing that goes through the head of the Norwegian forest cat is to climb wherever he can.
+If you don’t want your furniture to be shattered by the force and energy of a giant Norwegian forest, you’ll need to offer him suitable places to climb.
 But never try to eliminate that behavior, because then it could develop frustration and some behavioral problems.

 Things to know of the Norwegian Forest

 These cats are one of the few who are not afraid of water.
-On the contrary, they enjoy swimming and are very agile and experienced fishermen.
-The most funny thing about this image is that they lose the volume of their wonderful fur.
-A very nice print from which they recover once dry.
+They enjoy swimming and are very agile and experienced “fishermen”.

 On the other hand, it is a breed that does not have the same needs throughout the year.
 Specifically, when winter approaches, it has a much more appetite.
-By eating more food, its mantle becomes thicker and the fur becomes denser.
-Which will protect you from the cold as it happened in your place of origin.
+By eating more food, he gets thicker and the fur becomes denser.
+Which will protect him from the cold as it happened in its place of origin.